-Effective assessments use a combination of tools and techniques to maximize the productivity of the assessment team and resources.
-Such assessment techniques include interviews, document reviews, observation, inspection, and performance testing.
+To maximize the effectivness of the assessment, productivity of the assessment team and resources, assessment teams should use a combination of tools and techniques.
+Such assessment techniques include interviews, document reviews, observation, inspection, and performance testing (Note: Some of these techniques can be used in a management assessment).
 The planning tools discussed in Appendix C also allow for more complex analysis and systematic coverage of the areas being assessed.
 In using these techniques, the assessor should not forget that the objective is to verify accomplishment of an organization's mission.
 To save time, the assessor should gather only data and information relevant to overall program performance and the achievement of program objectives.
 Assessments should be thorough and information gathered with sufficient diligence such that accurate, detailed conclusions can be provided to the organizations that will receive the final report.

 When using any of these techniques, assessors should maintain good records of the assessment results.
 These may include personal notes or other information to support the assessment, and may be included in the checklist information.
 These records are useful in writing the report, and any associated findings and recommendations, and will be valuable if questions arise during the report review process.
-All classified notes should be disposed of properly in accordance with established and agreed-upon procedures.
+All notes containing classified or controlled unclassified information must be disposed of properly in accordance with established and agreed-upon procedures..
 A discussion of each of the techniques follows.

-- 4.7.4.1.
-Interviews provide the means of verifying the results of observation, document review, inspection, and performance testing; allow the responsible person to explain and clarify those results; help to eliminate misunderstandings about program implementation; and provide a venue where apparent conflicts or recent changes can be discussed and organization and program expectations can be described. - 4.7.4.2.
+- Interviews provide the means of verifying the results of observation, document review, inspection, and performance testing; allow the responsible person to explain and clarify those results; help to eliminate misunderstandings about program implementation; and provide a venue where apparent conflicts or recent changes can be discussed and organization and program expectations can be described. - 4.7.4.2.
 Document Reviews provide the objective evidence to substantiate compliance with applicable requirements.
-A drawback is that the accuracy of the records cannot be ascertained by review alone.
+A drawback is that the accuracy of many records cannot be ascertained by review alone.
 This technique should be combined with interviews, observation, inspection, and/or performance testing to complete the performance picture.
-Records and documents should be selected carefully to ensure that they adequately characterize the program, system, or process being assessed. - 4.7.4.3.
-Observation, the viewing of actual work activities is often considered the most effective technique for determining whether performance is in accordance with requirements.
+Records and other documents should be selected carefully to ensure that they adequately characterize the program, system, or process being assessed. - 4.7.4.3.
+Observation is the viewing of actual work activities.
+This is often considered the most effective technique for determining whether performance is in accordance with requirements.
 Assessors should understand the effect their presence has on the person being observed and convey an attitude that is helpful, constructive, positive, and unbiased.
 The primary goal during observation is to obtain the most complete picture possible of the performance, which should then be put into perspective relative to the overall program, system, or process. - 4.7.4.4.
 Inspections are performed in accordance with acceptance criteria to verify the condition of physical facilities, systems, equipment, and components.